ManuelDMorales/datagen-sngw-genrel/README.md

 6. Before running `Process_PhenWaveforms.ipynb` to perform injections (and to generate window samples) covering a whole noise segment of 4,096s, it is highly recommendable to apply it only on a reduced segment of a few tens of seconds.
 To perform this check, set reduce_segment=1 and reduced_time_n equal to the duration (in seconds) of the reduced segment, in subsection 2.1 of the script.

 7. For the check previously mentioned, it is also useful to set input parameters doplot_spectrogram=1 (subsection 3.4.1) and set_doplots=1 (subsection 4.1).
 This output plots of windows samples in time and time-frequency domains.
 Only set this when working with a reduced segment; outputting plots working with the complete segment of 4,096s considerably slows down the script execution.

+# About GPL-3.0 licence

+Notice this code is shared under a GNU General Public Licence 3.0, which is a strong copyleft license.
+It means that any copy or modification of the original software must also be released under the GPL-3.0.
+The choice of this licence is aligned to Open Science practices.
+More details about GPL-3.0 in the `README.md` file of the repository.
+We also suggest to see the [UNESCO Recomendation on Open Science](https://www.unesco.org/en/open-science/about?hub=686).